-Glutathione Background and Benefits
+Glutathione Benefits and Background

-The liver biosynthesizes glutathione from the amino acids glycine, L-cysteine and L-glutamic, which are readily available from a variety of dietary sources.
+Glutathione production happens naturally in the body when the liver biosynthesizes glutathione from the amino acids glycine, L-cysteine and L-glutamic, which are readily available from a variety of dietary sources.
 Glutatione is therefore not an essential nutrient, although it is found in many fruits, meats and vegetables.

 The biological activity is primarily due to cysteine’s sulfhydryl group, which is a sulfur and hydrogen atom at the end of a molecule.
 This group easily donates protons to other molecules, causing glutathione to be highly reactive.
 Cysteine is relatively rare compared to glutathione’s other precursors, making cysteine the rate-limiting precursor for the biosynthesis of glutathione.